bbauska/Coursera-Bootstrap/readme.md

 <!-- {width="5.0in" height="2.223290682414698in"} -->

-This has to be built into your website design and development so that it will automatically adapt to the viewport of the user\'s device.
+This has to be built into your website design and development so that it will automatically adapt to the viewport of the user&apos;s device.

 To help you better appreciate the need for addressing devices of different screen sizes.